-Also on the left is the charging port, a full-size USB 3.1 port, a speaker grille, a 3.5 mm headphone jack and a full-size SD card reader.
-On the right is a Thunderbolt port, a USB-C port, and an HDMI port.
+On the left side of the HP Spectre x360 15, you’ll find a charging port, a full-size USB 3.1 port, a speaker grille, a 3.5mm headphone jack and a full-size SD card reader.
+On the right is a Thunderbolt 3 port, a USB-C port and an HDMI input.
 There’s also another speaker grille, a fingerprint sensor and a volume rocker.

 By placing the fingerprint sensor, power and volume keys on the sides of the housing, HP made it possible to unlock or adjust volume when the screen is rotated all the way into tablet mode.